surifirstpin/biplus_documentation/docs/Visualization.md

  **7.** To access the gauge chart click on **gauge** tab under **general** section.

-Green color indicates the value attained is closer to target.
+- Green color indicates the value attained is closer to target.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/d48b5330b04434d91eb267dac601af036d2ccb8a/images/guage.png)

-Orange color indicates the maximum value attained is half the way to target.Red color indicates the maximum value attained is at initial state or lower side to reach the target.
+- Orange color indicates the maximum value attained is half the way to target and Red color indicates the maximum value attained is at initial state or lower side of the target.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/274ea8e6aa7a779c79c78d56c4722a5dbdf2a26c/images/guage2.jpg)

 - **Value** select the field value to carry out the operations.
 - **Min** displays minimum value measure field.
 - **Max** displays maximum value of measure field.